 Educational hours have to be treated as a valuable resource applied according to the value added.
 The objective is to equip the student to be a valuable member of society and to make him or her the best example of themselves they can be.

-It is parents that must define the educational priorities of the educational system.
-The Education Exchange in each jurisdiction sets out the basic curricular for the school.
+It is parents that have the right to define the priorities of the educational system.
+The Education Exchange in each jurisdiction sets out the curricular.
 The basic courses are to be taught with a focus on reading and writing and arithmetic.
 These are the core studies and must meet certain levels or displace other secondary studies.

 The subjects taught, the time allocated, and their priority level is specified.
 Items can be added as time become available once minimum levels of proficiency in higher level core subjects are met.
 School Boards are elected by the parents.
 All significant changes to the setting of the curricula has to be approved by parents during Board meetings of the Educational Exchange, that local stakeholder’s association that governs the educational system.